 by a Ca2+ selective electrode, mitochondrial membrane potential was registered by tetraphenylphosphonium

-decrease in absorbance at 540 nm.
-The activity of succinate dehydrogenase (SDH) was determined
+at 540 nm.
+The activity of Succinate Dehydrogenase (SDH) was determined by the reduction

 Conclusion: MPTP and the respiratory complex II are identified as the main targets of the iron-dependent